 My Diffuser Picks

 The fun thing about running a diffuser is that you can whip up whatever essential oil recipe scent combination you are in the mood for too.
-Right now I am loving the Better Homes & Gardens Red Lava Citrus Fragrance Oil (same scent as the candle I mentioned above!)
+Right now I am loving the Better Homes & Gardens Red Lava Citrus Fragrance Oil (the same scent as the candle I mentioned above!)

 Another favorite essential oil brand that I really love is Plant Therapy (available on Amazon) I love their citrus set, it’s 6 bottles and is under $35.
 I’ve never used any of the expensive high-end brands that people sell but in the reviews, others mention that they are on par with the Young Living brand.